What is an Environmental, Social, and Governance (ESG)?

 6. Leverage Technology for ESG Reporting

-Let’s be real, trying to manually collect and report all this ESG data is usually pretty inefficient and just asks for mistakes.
+In fact, it’s pretty inefficient and prone to error to try to manually gather and report all this ESG data.
 Using technology, maybe an ERP system for your school, to automate data collection and smooth out reporting, is a game-changer.
-It saves a ton of time and seriously boosts the accuracy and reliability of your data.

 ERP